inspiringsource/aws-solutions-architect/README.md

 # Amazon CloudFront solution

-The following are the technologies to support the build stages.
+The following are the technologies to support the build stages in production.

 - GitHub
 - AWS CodePipeline